AbiHill/WDI_LDN_PROJECT3/README.md

 </p>

-###### The user can then choose their start point via Google geolocator, or via autocomplete, if this functionality fails.
+###### The user can then choose their starting point via Google geolocator, or via autocomplete, if this functionality fails.
 And then choose their destination, emotional state, followed by travel mode.

 <p align="center"><img src="https://i.imgur.com/J1GC2uG.png" height="400"></p>

-###### We then utilise Directions Service and Directions Render, to create a polyline from the users origin/destination route and Places Service to plot, the filtered pins/places.
+###### We then utilise Directions Service and Directions Render, to create a polyline from the users origin/destination route and Places Service to plot the filtered pins/places.
 These are sorted by whether the restaurants are open at the time of search.

 ###### The user can also interact with each pin, by clicking and an info window appears, with relevant data.

-###### We then call Directions Render again, to display turn by turn instructions, which are user can also interact with and see where they are on their chosen route.
+###### We then call Directions Render again, to display turn by turn instructions, which our user can also interact with and see where they are on their chosen route.

 <p align="center">